apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

 #### Manual Salesforce instance setup for integration tests

 This is include for those that wish to setup the Salesforce instance manually for integration tests.
+It could also help to double-check your setup.

 Besides that account you'll need a _test user_ account that has `Bulk API Hard Delete` permission.
 You can create one by going to _My Developer Account_ (link from [developer.salesforce.com](https://login.salesforce.com/?lt=de)).
 Under _Administer_ expand _Manage Users_  and select _Profiles_ find _System Administrator_ profile and select _Clone_.
 Use `System Administrator With Hard Delete` as the profile name, and after saving under _Administrative Permissions_ click edit and tick _Bulk API Hard Delete_ and save.
 Next, create a new user under _Administer_ expand _Manage Users_  and select _Users_ and then click on _New User_.
 Fill in the required fields, and select _Salesforce_ for _User License_ and newly created profile for _Profile_.
 You get two user _Salesforce_ licenses so the newly created user will put you at a maximum.